 There’s just one problem: now you have to write a marketing plan and you have no idea what you’re doing.
-Even if you’re a CMO, the task could be daunting.
+Even if you’re a CMO, the task can be daunting.

 There’s good news.
 Creating a marketing plan isn’t rocket science, and we’ve got all the information you need to put together a plan that’s actionable, based on accurate data, and moves your organization forward toward key goals.
 If you need to short cut your 90 day marketing plan template, consider the Data Matrix which also can acts as a marketing tactical plan template to execute from.
 This guide will also work as a business to business marketing plan template, as well as a pr marketing plan template.

 Marketing Strategy vs. Marketing Plan: Understanding the Difference

 For this strategic guide to be helpful towards your efforts, One thing that trips many people up is confusion surrounding two similar-sounding terms: marketing plan and marketing strategy.